alex-yates-redgate/rgupdate/README.md

 # rgupdate

 A cross-platform .NET Core console application that manages Red Gate CLI tool versions on Windows and Linux.
+Think of it like a minimal viable package manager for various Redgate CLIs.

 ## Features